 The most important tool in Inca agriculture was the Chaquitaclla, a foot-plow designed specifically for the Andes.
 Since the Incas did not have draft animals like oxen or horses to pull heavy plows, and the wheel was impractical on steep mountain stairs, they relied on human power.
 The Chaquitaclla allowed a farmer to use their body weight to drive a metal or stone blade into the earth, effectively breaking up the hard highland soil for planting.

-Yes, the Incas developed the first industrial freeze-drying process known as Chuño.
+Yes, the Incas developed the first industrial freeze drying process known as Chuño.
 By taking advantage of the unique Andean climate, which offers freezing temperatures at night and intense sun during the day, they could dehydrate potatoes over several days.
-This process removed all moisture, creating a lightweight, cork-like food that could be stored for years in state warehouses (Qolqas) without rotting, a key factor in the stability of the agriculture of the Inca Empire.
+This process removed all moisture, creating a lightweight, cork like food that could be stored for years in state warehouses (Qolqas) without rotting, a key factor in the stability of the agriculture of the Inca Empire.

 While corn (Sara) was spiritually important and used for ceremonial beer, the potato was the true caloric backbone of the empire.
 The Incas cultivated over 3,000 varieties of potatoes.
 This diversity was essential because potatoes could grow at altitudes above 4,000 meters where corn and other crops would freeze and die.
 This resilience made the potato the fuel for the army and the massive labor force.